cedricdelpoux/react-responsive-masonry/CONTRIBUTING.md

 ## Demo Development Server

-* `npm run demo:start` will run a development server with the component's demo app at [http://localhost:1190](http://localhost:1190) with hot module reloading.
+* `npm run start` will run a development server with the component's demo app at [http://localhost:1190](http://localhost:1190) with hot module reloading.

 ## Linting